 The control of the activity of the Foreign Intelligence Service is exercised by the Romanian Parliament, maintaining the means and the sources of information secret.
 For this purpose a special commission is constituted, composed of three deputies and two senators elected within the Commissions for defence, public order and national security of the two Chambers.

-The objective of the control is to verify the consistency of the activity of the Foreign Intelligence Service with the provisions of the Constitution of Romania.
+The objective of the control is to verify the consistency of the activity of the Foreign Intelligence Service with the provisions of Romanian Constitution.
 The organization, operation and modalities to exercise the control are established by a common decision of the two Chambers.
-Law no.1 / 1998 on the organization and functioning of the Foreign Intelligence Service